 The group has taken responsibility for a number of major attacks across the country.

 There was no immediate comment from the government on the reports, but Islamabad pledged in September to “give peace a chance” and talk with homegrown armed groups.

-Claims of talks may further fray relations between Pakistan and the US, from which the country receives billions of dollars in military aid, as Washington has labelled the group as terrorist.
+Claims of talks may further fray relations between Pakistan and the US, from which the country receives billions of dollars in military aid, as Washington has labelled the TTP a terrorist group.

-Washington has pushed for peace talks between the government of Hamid Karzai in Afghanistan and the Afghan branch of the Taliban, but has not made such calls for talks between the Pakistani wing and Islamabad.
+Washington has pushed for peace talks between the government of Hamid Karzai in Afghanistan and the Afghan branch of the Taliban, but has not made such calls for talks between the Pakistani wing of the armed group and Islamabad.

 Past deals between the Pakistani Taliban and the government have broken down and given the group time to strengthen their fight against US forces in neighbouring Afghanistan.

-The development comes weeks after at least 24 Pakistani soldiers were killed in a NATO air raid, which US President Barack Obama said was a mistake.
+The development comes weeks after at least 24 Pakistan soldiers were killed in a NATO air raid, which US President Barack Obama said was a mistake.